-There are no alternatives to this procedure.
-If the rule is not adopted, there may be a violation of federal law.
+The amendments are the least burdensome alternative for those required to comply with it and will achieve the general goals and specific objectives stated above in (1)(a).
+Failing to make incremental progress on achieving the 2031 energy efficiency goal as required by law in the current code cycle would necessarily require energy efficiency improvements to be more stringent in future cycles.
+In addition, there are no alternatives to this procedure.
+If the rules were not adopted, there may be a violation of federal law.
 If this code were amended to be less stringent, it would be a violation of the State Law, RCW 19.27A.045, which will affect the promotion of energy efficiency and safety in buildings consistent with accepted standards.